Kenshi2358/misc/notes_aws.md

 <h2>AWS Glue</h2>

 In AWS Glue, namespaces refer to the database name.
+The AWS Glue Data Catalog is a Hive metastore.
+It serves as a fully managed, Apache Hive-compatible metadata repository.

-<h2>AWS Glue CLI</h2>
+<h2>AWS Glue - CLI</h2>

 If you want to run an aws glue command from CLI, you must first update your aws config.